sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/index.md

 ### Reference repository

-Sourcegraph for Kubernetes is configured using our [`sourcegraph/deploy-sourcegraph` reference repository](https://github.com/sourcegraph/deploy-sourcegraph/).
+Sourcegraph for Kubernetes (Kustomize) is configured using our [`sourcegraph/deploy-sourcegraph` reference repository](https://github.com/sourcegraph/deploy-sourcegraph/).
 This repository contains everything you need to [spin up](#installation) and [configure](./configure.md) a Sourcegraph deployment on Kubernetes.

+The Sourcegraph Helm chart is available in our [`sourcegraph/deploy-sourcegraph-helm`](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph) repository.